Creating a MySQL® cluster

 Under Hosts, click

-and select the parameters for the DB hosts created together with the Managed Service for MySQL® cluster:- Availability zone.
+and specify the settings for the database hosts created together with the Managed Service for MySQL® cluster:-

-under Size of storage, you need to add at least three hosts to the Managed Service for MySQL® cluster.
-After creating a Managed Service for MySQL® cluster, you can add extra hosts to it if there are enough folder resources available. -
+After creating a Managed Service for MySQL® cluster, you can add more hosts to it if your folder resource quotas allow.

 -